AlexMicheal500/StockPro-Trading-Bot/README.md

    https://ip_address:8080

-## RUNNING A CI/CD PIPELINE ON STOCKPRO WORDPRESS SITE
+## iii.
+RUNNING A CI/CD PIPELINE ON STOCKPRO WORDPRESS SITE
 BUILD STAGE
 Create a scripts folder on the gitlab repository Create a build_script.sh file in the scripts folder